Skip to main content

 Innovation Leadership and Transformation from Tangent May 2021

-Universal Design in Teaching and Learning from the National Forum for the Enhancement of Teaching and Learning in Higher Education Jan 2021
+Digital badge in UDL (Universal Design in Teaching and Learning) awarded by the National Forum for the Enhancement of Teaching and Learning in Higher Education January 2021

 MA (jure officii) from Trinity College Dublin July 2010